Cranberry juice: Sterilization

 Traditionally, cranberry juice is commercially sterilized though thermal processing to eliminate any pathogenic or spoilage-causing microorganisms and spores.
-The prepared cranberry juice product is heat treated by high temperature-short time (HTST) or ultra-high temperature (UHT) techniques and packaged into aseptic, hermetically-sealed containers.
+The prepared cranberry juice product is heat treated by high temperature-short time (HTST) or ultra-high temperature (UHT) techniques and packaged into aseptic, hermetically sealed containers.
 During thermal processing, the cranberry juice receives a heat treatment time equivalent to a 5-log pathogen reduction.
 Often, the bacterium Clostridium botulinum is given special attention during thermal processing techniques of food.
 However, C. botulinum does not grow and produce toxins below a pH of 4.6 and cranberry juice is classified as a high-acid food with a pH of 2.3 to 2.9.

 Improved sterilization

 In 2017, new methods of cranberry juice processing included high pressure processing (HHP) and pulsed electric field (PEF) technology.
 HHP treatment involves applying pressure (80,000 psi or 550 MPa) to cranberry juice for 1 to 9 minutes to eliminate any harmful bacteria, moulds and viruses.
 The resulting raw cranberry juice, without thermal processing, is classified as a novel food item by Health Canada.
-PEF treatment involves generating a high-intensity electric field inducing a flux of electrical current to flow through the food product to eliminate harmful microorganisms.
+PEF treatment involves generating a high-intensity electric field inducing a flux of electric current to flow through the food product to eliminate harmful microorganisms.
 PEF treated cranberry juice does not alter the flavor, color, or aroma profile of the cranberries used, unlike the traditional thermally processed method.

-Additives
+Tartness

-Naturally, cranberries are low in sugar content and have a tart or astringent taste.
+Naturally, cranberries are low in sugar content and have a tart taste.
 As a result, unsweetened cranberry juice is generally considered unpalatable by consumers.
 To make the juice more palatable to consumers, the tart flavor can be made less acidic by blending with other fruit juices or the addition of sugar or sugar substitutes.

+The tartness of cranberry juice derives from its mixed content of polyphenols, including flavonoids, proanthocyanidins, anthocyanins, phenolic acids, and ellagitannins.

 Packaging

-All cranberry juice products are required to be packed in aseptic, hermetically seal containers (plastic bottles, cans, cartons) in accordance with good manufacturing practices of their country.
+All cranberry juice products are required to be packed in aseptic, hermetically sealed containers (plastic bottles, cans, cartons) in accordance with good manufacturing practices of their country.
 The typical container size used are 11.5 or 64 fluid ounce, and each must be filled with the product by at least 90 percent.
 Cranberry juice products should also not be packaged more than 90 days prior to their delivery, unless specified in the order.
 Ocean Spray and Fruit d'Or cranberry juice products have a frozen shelf life of 24 months and 36 months, respectively.